ikt32/GTAVCustomTorqueMap/README.md

 Configuration files are to be placed in the `Configs` folder.
 These are the things to pay attention to:

-File name: Anything goes, the filename with the `.ini` extension is used as "Name" in the script.
+File name: Anything goes, as long as it ends on `.ini`.
+The file name without the extension is used as "Name" in the script.

 `handling.meta`: